TheUpshot/statement/README.md

 Statement.configure_with("config.yml") # option 2
 ```

+If you don't need to use the Twitter or Facebook APIs, you don't need to setup configuration.

 ### Press Releases

 To parse an RSS feed, simply pass the URL to Statement's Feed class: